justine-prevost/starwars-etl-analysis/README.md

 - Groupby, aggregation, pivot_table, sort_values, merge and plot
 - SQL analysis queries like percentage, rank, sum case when, etc

+# Data
+Data files are not included in this repository
+They are generated through the ETL pipeline

 # How to run
 1. Clone the repo
 2. Install requirements